scottx611x/CSCI-S-40/Lecture/Lectures.md

 - Security provided by routers and firewalls
   - ACL (based on the 5-tuple)
   - Router filters and forwards packets
-  - Could simply state in config that you don't want a specific type of traffic (web, email, etc)
+  - Could simply state in config that you don't want a specific type of traffic (web, email, etc.)
   - Firewalls look at a packet and make a decision to let through based on many metrics
     - 5 tuple
     - MIME types